 WHAT'S THE CLIMATE OF MANASLU?

-Manaslu region is best described as Sub-Tropical Monsoon general predictable and pleasant.
+Manaslu region is best described as a Sub-Tropical Monsoon generally predictable and pleasant.
 The monsoon is approximately from the end of June to the third week of September.
-80 percent of rainfall is by this durations and remaining of the year is dry.
-Spring and autumn are the best seasons for the trekking, peak climbing, expedition and others.
+80 percent of rainfall is by this duration and the remaining of the year is dry.
+Spring and autumn are the best seasons for trekking, peak climbing, expedition, and others.
 It has been classified into between four and six seasons, which are as follows:

 PLANNING & PREPARATION

-If you are planning for the trek to Manaslu region for trekking and Expedition, you should be aware that it is rigorous and challenging trip where we have to spend all the time at high altitudes.
-So, at least 2 months regular practice is recommended either 2 hours daily running, swimming or joining on a health club may help to complete the trek and expedition successfully.
-Reduce drinking alcoholic beverage & smoking habits.
+If you are planning for the trek to the Manaslu region for trekking and Expedition, you should be aware that it is a rigorous and challenging trip where we have to spend all the time at high altitudes.
+So, at least 2 months of regular practice is recommended either 2 hours daily running, swimming, or joining a health club may help to complete the trek and expedition successfully.
+Reduce drinking alcoholic beverages & smoking habits.
 Consult your doctor to assess the state of your health to function safely within your own limitations.
-In addition to the personal prescriptions by your physician, a First Aid Kit is essential for the travel.
+In addition to the personal prescriptions by your physician, a First Aid Kit is essential for travel.

 You are advised to own a small waist pouch or document bag to manage the following documents properly:

 - Passport with Photostat copies Photographs, Identity card Diary for addresses, contact, small notes etc